rhomobile/rhomobile-docs/docs/en/edge/guide/rhoArchitecture.md

 # RMS 5.1 Supported Platforms

 The RhoMobile Suite (RMS) is an integrated development environment for Mac OS X and Windows development hosts that can target multiple mobile-device platforms from a single code base.
-In essence, RhoMobile apps employ an HTML front-end that presents the UI component and passes device calls through to the underlying hardware.
+RhoMobile apps employ an HTML front-end that presents the UI component and passes device calls through to the underlying hardware.
 RhoStudio also supports native app development.

 ##Supported Mobile Device Platforms
 <table class="table table-striped">